Files / Global strategy

 Document Introduction

-This study, authored by Richard K. Betts, was published in the 2025 issue of *The Washington Quarterly*.
-The report's core issue is that with former U.S. President Donald Trump's return to power, his questioning of and transactional attitude towards America's traditional alliance commitments have exacerbated the long-standing strategic dilemma faced by allies (particularly non-nuclear allies): on one hand, the fear of being "abandoned" under the U.S. nuclear umbrella, meaning the U.S. might be unwilling to fulfill its nuclear escalation commitments during a crisis; on the other hand, the fear of being "entrapped," meaning being dragged by the U.S. into a nuclear conflict it initiates that does not align with their own interests.
-This dilemma, prominent within the NATO framework during the early Cold War, has been reignited by the combined effects of current geopolitical tensions (such as the Russia-Ukraine war and North Korean nuclear threats) and declining U.S. reliability.
+This study, authored by Richard K. Betts, was published in *The Washington Quarterly* 2025 edition.
+The core issue of the report is that with the potential return of former U.S. President Donald Trump to power, his questioning of and transactional attitude towards America's traditional alliance commitments have exacerbated the long-standing strategic dilemma faced by allies (particularly non-nuclear allies): on one hand, the fear of abandonment under the U.S. nuclear umbrella, meaning the U.S. might be unwilling to honor its nuclear escalation commitments during a crisis; on the other hand, the fear of entrapment, meaning being dragged by the U.S. into a nuclear conflict initiated by it that does not align with their own interests.
+This dilemma, prominent in the early Cold War within the NATO framework, has intensified once again under the combined effects of current geopolitical tensions (such as the Russia-Ukraine war and North Korean nuclear threats) and declining U.S. reliability.

-Based on NATO's historical experience, the report delves into the case of South Korea, currently the most likely candidate to face the choice of nuclear sharing.
-Faced with North Korea's growing nuclear and missile threats and the potentially weakened security commitments of a Trump administration, significant divisions exist within South Korea (especially between the public and elites) regarding the pursuit of nuclear armament.
-Citing polling data, the report notes that while a majority of the South Korean public supports nuclear armament, the elite tend to be more cautious; among various nuclear options, "shared control" holds some compromise appeal for South Korean elites compared to fully independent nuclear development or maintaining the status quo.
-However, the report also emphasizes that the concept of "sharing" itself is ambiguous, and its strategic value depends on the actual distribution of control (the trade-off between positive and negative control).
-Within the framework of the U.S.-South Korea bilateral alliance, its final form may still fail to fundamentally resolve fears of "abandonment."
+Based on NATO's historical experience, the report delves into an analysis of South Korea, the case most likely to face the nuclear sharing choice today.
+Faced with North Korea's growing nuclear and missile threats and the potentially weakened security commitments from a Trump administration, there are significant divisions within South Korea (especially between the public and elites) regarding the pursuit of nuclear armament.
+Citing polling data, the report notes that while a majority of the South Korean public supports acquiring nuclear weapons, the elite tend to favor a more cautious approach; among various nuclear options, shared control holds a certain compromise appeal for South Korean elites compared to fully independent nuclear development or maintaining the status quo.
+However, the report also emphasizes that the concept of sharing itself is vague, and its strategic value depends on the actual distribution of control (the trade-off between positive and negative control).
+Within the framework of the U.S.-South Korea bilateral alliance, its final form may still not fundamentally resolve fears of abandonment.

-Finally, the report explores the applicability of nuclear sharing schemes in other regions (such as Japan and Europe) and assesses their overall value.
-The conclusion argues that, apart from the now-defunct Eisenhower-style "true sharing," the nuclear sharing arrangements that have appeared historically are essentially symbolic compromises between complete dependence and independent nuclear armament.
-As long as the nuclear-weapon-providing state (e.g., the U.S.) retains the ultimate veto over weapon use (negative control), sharing cannot substantively resolve allies' fears of "abandonment" nor prevent them from being "entrapped."
-In the current context of Trump's impact on the alliance system and increased strategic uncertainty, the value of such symbolic arrangements is limited and may be insufficient to assuage allies' deep-seated strategic anxieties.
+The report concludes by exploring the applicability of nuclear sharing schemes in other regions (such as Japan and Europe) and assessing their overall value.
+The conclusion argues that, apart from the no-longer-existent Eisenhower-style true sharing, the nuclear sharing arrangements that have appeared in history are essentially symbolic compromises between complete dependence and independent nuclear possession.
+As long as the country providing the nuclear weapons (such as the U.S.) retains the ultimate veto power (negative control) over their use, sharing cannot substantively resolve allies' fears of abandonment nor prevent their entrapment.
+In the current context of Trump's impact on the alliance system and increased strategic uncertainty, the value of such symbolic arrangements is limited and may struggle to alleviate allies' deep-seated strategic anxieties.
 Ultimately, allies will still face the fundamental choice of whether to take the step towards independent nuclear armament.